kintone-labs/cli-kintone/README.md

         -b=           Attachment file directory
         -D            Delete records before insert.
-You can specify the deleting record condition by option "-q" -l=           Position index of data in the input file (default: 1) --import  Import data from stdin.
-If "-f" is also specified, data is imported from the file instead --export  Export kintone data to stdout
-        -v, --version Version of cli-kintone
+You can specify the deleting record condition by option "-q" -l=           Position index of data in the input file (default: 1) -v, --version Version of cli-kintone

     Help Options: